ewc3labs/.github/profile/README.md

 - **Design with intent** — Not just "cool," but useful, reusable, and open-source.
 - **Toolify everything** — If we use it twice (or—who am I kidding—even once), it gets versioned and published.
 - **No gatekeeping** — All skill levels welcome.
-Hackers, tinkerers, bulldog supervisors, pug lovers.
+Hackers, tinkerers, pug supervisors, bulldog lovers.
 - **Snark is encouraged** — Humor, clarity, and style are features, not bugs.

 ---

 ## 🐾 Shop Gremlin Program

-Yes, our canine lab assistants supervise QA and design meetings.
+Yes, our canine lab assistants (pugs, bulldogs, and mutts alike) supervise QA and design meetings.
 No, they do not accept pull requests (but they *will* accept treats).

 ---